SaintZet/FiscalDeviceStatusDecoder/README.md

     };
   ```
   P.S.
 Example for document you can find in *BaseManufacturer.cs* <br />
   P.P.S.
-Usually in documantation from manufacturer FD first Bit from left have name 0.7, but im my program we call it 0.0
+Usually in documantation from manufacturer FD first Bit from left have name 0.7, but we are call it 0.0

 ### Add target devices to application process